 You can generally contribute up to $110,000 in after-tax contributions each financial year without having to pay extra tax.

-Your total super balance, as at 30 June of the previous financial year, must be less than your personal transfer balance cap (currently between $1.6 and $1.7 million depending on your circumstances).
+Your total super balance, as at 30 June of the previous financial year, must be less than your personal total super balance (currently between $1.6 and $1.9 million depending on your circumstances).

 If there are excess before-tax contributions in your super, they count towards your after-tax contributions cap as well.